Oil market shows deep doubt over output freeze

 The premium for oil in a year's time compared with oil for immediate delivery briefly spiked to nearly $9 a barrel on Tuesday, after the announcement, only to be winched back to a four-month low around $6.

-The larger the premium, the greater the expectation among investors that the supply of oil will be less plentiful in future and the gap right now is at its narrowest since October 2015.
+The larger the gap between the two prices, the greater the expectation among investors for the supply of oil to be less plentiful in the future and the gap right now is at its narrowest since October 2015.

 Even if the major producers did agree to freeze or cut production, nimble U.S. shale producers could take advantage by boosting output to replace any fall in supply.

-Some analysts believe the major producers, which can produce at low cost, may be better off putting up with a period of low prices to drive higher-cost competitors out of business.
+Some analysts believe the major producers, who can produce barrels at low cost, may be better off putting up with a period of low prices to drive higher-cost competitors out of business.

 "A sizeable, visible and lasting cut would clearly send a bullish signal to markets – in the short-term.
 But given U.S. shale players’ ability to bounce back, and U.S. investors’ desire to pounce amid a dearth of other opportunities, this could quickly re-stimulate production, and prices could arguably stay lower in the medium-term in this case," analysts JBC said in a note.